PBfordev/wxpbguide/readme.md

 This guide does not cover actual wxWidgets programming nor using Code::Blocks (besides the steps necessary to set up a wxWidgets project).

+NOTE
+I suggest viewing this guide in a proper PDF viewer (such as Adobe Acrobat Reader), since GitHub's PDF viewer seems not to support displaying navigatable table of contents or clicking on internal cross-references.